 While we've always joked about not getting rich by doing this site, we have gotten more than 15 minutes of fame and recognition.
 We've worked with major cultural institutions like the Smithsonian and the Museum of Natural History, as well as the New York City Parks Department, City Lore, and various schools.
 The New York Times wrote a feature article about us in October 1999, and we continue to get media attention from sources as the Los Angeles Times, the Washington Post, CNN, NPR, and many other smaller outlets.
 Our status as a web authority may well have been cemented by William Safire, who cited us as a lexicographic reference in his "On Language" column (take a look).

 We've been privileged to work with some great individuals--many professional photographers and artists have allowed us to feature their urban-oriented work here.
 We've also met a lot of great people in the still vibrant NYC street game community, particularly the New York Emperor's Stickball League and the U.S. Handball Association.

 We still love to hear from our readers!
 We want the site to recall when it was OK to go outside, hang out with friends and have a great time playing activities that didn't require a coach, schedule, or major amount of brand name equipment.
 We're also interested in encouraging parents to share some of these games and enjoyment with their kids.
-If you have anything you want to say, please contact us!
+Be part of our ongoing community, by visiting our Facebook page.

 We want Streetplay.com to bring you pure enjoyment.
 That's what it's been